The Games That Defined Modern Football: Republic of Ireland 0-0 Egypt | Goal.com

 It was symbolic of Italia '90, a tournament defined by negativity.
 Its 2.2 goals-per-game average is still the lowest ever recorded.
 There were five 0-0 draws and 15 1-0 wins.

 Republic of Ireland reached the quarter-finals despite failing to win a single match (excluding penalty shootouts), scoring two goals in total.
-The final, West Germany against Argentina, is generally considered the worst ever World Cup final.
-However, Ireland’s group game with the Egyptians was the nadir.
+The tournament decider, West Germany's 1-0 defeat of Argentina, is generally considered the worst ever World Cup final.
+However, Ireland’s group game with the Egyptians was the competition's nadir.

 It speaks to the mythology surrounding the match that many reports claim that at one point Ireland goalkeeper Packie Bonner held the ball for six straight minutes without releasing it.
-Bonner actually held it for six minutes in total across the 90, and Irish fans are keen to point out, as manager Jack Charlton was after the game, that Ireland wanted to win.
+Bonner actually held it for six minutes in total across the 90, and Irish fans are keen to point out, as manager Jack Charlton was after the game, that 'The Boys in Green' actually tried to win.
 It was Egypt who really took time-wasting to a new level.

-Their ultra-defensive setup involved constantly passing the ball back to the goalie, who would pick it up, walk about a bit, and promptly hoof it downfield.
-There was nothing in the rules saying they couldn’t do this again and again, while Ireland – knowing a draw would likely be enough to see them through the group – followed suit for large periods.
+The Pharaohs' ultra-defensive setup involved constantly passing the ball back to the goalkeeper, who would pick it up, walk about a bit, and promptly hoof it downfield.
+There was nothing in the rules saying they couldn’t do this again and again, so Ireland – knowing a draw would likely be enough to see them through the group – followed suit for large periods.

-By the tournament’s end, the International Football Association Board (IFAB) had had enough.
-The game was too slow.
-There were too many stoppages and defending was too easy, and while time-wasting had always featured in the game, bad sportsmanship had crept into football in recent years.
+By the tournament’s end, IFAB had had enough.
+The game, in general, was too slow.
+There were too many stoppages and defending was too easy, and while time-wasting had always featured in the game, bad sportsmanship had crept into football in the preceding years.

 Alarm bells were ringing, and Italia 90 was the final straw.